MooersLab/emacs-learning-spiral-hydra/README.md

 These pop-up menus are called Hydras because one Hydra popup menu can be used to call many other Hydra popup menus.
 However, only one Hydra is displayed at a time.

-I use a **Hydras of Hydras** as a port of entry to all of my Hydras.
+I use a **Hydras of Hydras** as a port of entry to all my Hydras.
 There is no limit to how deeply the Hydras can be nested.
 Because of this feature, the analogy with the mythological beast breaks down to the disappointment of those who know their Greek mythology.

 Hydras are often associated with a specific Emacs package to ease the use of the functions in that package.
 They provide shortcuts in single or multiple letters that can be entered on the keyboard or clicked on with the cursor to invoke the associated function.
-In addition to running elisp functions inside Emacs, Hydras can be used to open external applications from inside Emacs, open specific files for editing or reading, and open specific web pages in your default browser.
+In addition to running elisp functions inside Emacs, Hydras can open external applications from inside Emacs, open specific files for editing or reading, and open specific web pages in your default browser.
 The latter two features can be done using the bookmarks package built into Emacs's core.
-The blue-colored letters in the snapshot of the Hydra below are mapped to commands that are invoked by clicking the letter(s) with the cursor.
+The blue-colored letters in the snapshot of the Hydra below are mapped to commands invoked by clicking the letter(s) with the cursor.
 Hydras are used to evade learning the corresponding key bindings.

 <p align="center"><img src="./images/master-buffer.png" alt="HTML5 Icon" style="width:800px"></p>

 Here, we take the opposite approach!
-We use Hydras's pop-up menu to quickly access a list of Emacs keybindings that we are trying to master by building muscle memory of.
+We use Hydras's pop-up menu to quickly access a list of Emacs keybindings for which we are trying to build muscle memory.
 We are trying to build up muscle memory of the key bindings so that we do not have to recall them when we need to use them.
 We open the pop-up menu by entering `C-c 1`.
 We can close the Hydra by clicking on it, the **q** button, or entering **q** on the keyboard.